Bezier Splatting for Fast and Differentiable Vector Graphics Rendering: Method

 Given a raster image, our goal is to efficiently vectorize it into a VG representation that closely resembles the input while preserving the details.
 Existing methods, including DiffVG \cite{Li:2020:DVG} and its following work \cite{xu2022live, Chen_2024_CVPR}, incur substantial computational costs due to the pixel color accumulation computation.
 Specifically, DiffVG first constructs a bounding volume hierarchy (BVH) tree to determine the curves that intersect with each individual pixel, then solves equations to precisely determine whether a pixel lies within a region and to compute the inward or outward gradients at boundary points.

-To overcome this inefficiency, this work proposes a novel VG representation, Bézier splatting, which is inspired by the high computational efficiency and expressive fitting capacity of Gaussian splatting \cite{zhang2024gaussianimage} for rasterization.
-Bézier splatting \textbf{samples points along Bézier curves} and \textbf{represents them as 2D Gaussians}, enjoying the following advantages: \begin{itemize} \item This design significantly accelerates the forward and backward pass of Bézier curve rasterization, achieving over \emph{10×} training speedup without specialized optimization techniques; \item The 2D Gaussian representation inherently provides direct position gradients for object boundaries, eliminating the need for additional computations such as boundary sampling and gradient derivation via the Reynolds transport theorem in DiffVG \cite{Li:2020:DVG}; \item It supports richer texture representation by allowing properties such as spatially varying opacity and width, facilitating complex effects such as linear-gradient color transitions within a single curve. \end{itemize} To further improve the fidelity and expressiveness of Bézier splatting, we introduce a pruning and densification approach (Sec. \ref{sec:optimization}), which dynamically removes redundant Bézier curves while adaptively adding necessary curves in regions that have high reconstruction error.
-Fig. \ref{fig:framework} illustrates the algorithm flow of Bézier splatting.
+To overcome this inefficiency, this work proposes a novel VG representation, Bézier Splatting, which is inspired by the high computational efficiency and expressive fitting capacity of Gaussian splatting \cite{zhang2024gaussianimage} for rasterization.
+Bézier Splatting \textit{samples 2D Gaussian points along Bézier curves and their interior regions}, then \textit{leverages the Gaussian splatting method for efficient rasterization}, enjoying the following advantages: \begin{itemize} \item This design significantly accelerates the forward and backward pass of Bézier curve rasterization, achieving an order-of-magnitude speedup without specialized optimization techniques; \item The 2D Gaussian representation inherently provides direct position gradients for object boundaries, eliminating the need for additional computations such as boundary sampling and gradient derivation via the Reynolds transport theorem in DiffVG \cite{Li:2020:DVG}; \item It supports richer texture representation by allowing properties such as spatially varying opacity and width, facilitating complex effects such as linear-gradient color transitions within a single curve. \end{itemize} To further improve the fidelity and expressiveness of Bézier Splatting, we introduce a pruning and densification approach (Sec. \ref{sec:optimization}), which dynamically removes redundant Bézier curves while adaptively adding necessary curves in regions that have high reconstruction error.
+Fig. \ref{fig:framework} illustrates the algorithm flow of Bézier Splatting.
 More details are discussed in the following sections.